ytsaurus/ytsaurus-terraform-provider/docs/index.md

   acl = var.acl_mrcat_use
 }

-# To dedicate some of the cluster's resources to a special user, a tablet cell bundle should be created.
+# To dedicate some of the cluster's resources to a specific user, a tablet cell bundle should be created.
 resource "ytsaurus_tablet_cell_bundle" "mrcat_tcb" {
   name              = "mrcat"
   tablet_cell_count = 1